Hannah Washburn1

 - Residence: 2 August 1816; Conc B Lot 24, Murray Twp., Northumberland Co., Upper Canada; Land Registry Records (B&S 641) show that Samuel H. Sherwood sold 75 acres in the north part of Lot 24, Conc B, Murray Twp. to John D. Smith.
 ITS Date: Aug 2 1816.
 (Ontario Land Registry Records, Northumberland Co., Brighton Twp., Conc B, Lot 24, copied from OnLand.ca, pg.
 022 of 256, pg 1, by Dan, Nov 21 2020)

-- Census: 1817; Murray Twp., Northumberland Co., Upper Canada; 1817 Census: John Smith, Sr.; 1 male over 16; 1 male under 16; 1 male over 60; 2 females over 16; 2 females under 16; Total 7
+Note: This land is south of Smithfield.9 - Census: 1817; Murray Twp., Northumberland Co., Upper Canada; 1817 Census: John Smith, Sr.; 1 male over 16; 1 male under 16; 1 male over 60; 2 females over 16; 2 females under 16; Total 7

-- Residence: 7 December 1817; Conc 2 Lot 7, Cramahe Twp., Northumberland Co., Upper Canada; Land Records (BS 657) show that John D. Smith sold the East 100 acres of Lot 7, Conc 2, Cramahe Twp. to Eliakim Squir.
+- Residence: 7 December 1817; Conc 2 Lot 7, Cramahe Twp., Northumberland Co., Upper Canada; Land Records (BS 657) show that John D. Smith sold 100 acres in the east half of Lot 7, Conc 2, Cramahe Twp. to Eliakim Squier.
 ITS Date: Dec 7 1817.
 Reg.
 Date: Mar 19 1819.
-(Ontario Land Registry Records, Northumberland Co., Brighton Twp., Conc 2, Lot 7, pg 097 of 317, page copied from OnLand.ca by Dan Buchanan, Apr 11 2022.)6
+(Ontario Land Registry Records, Northumberland Co., Brighton Twp., Conc 2, Lot 7, pg 097 of 317, page copied from OnLand.ca by Dan Buchanan, Apr 11 2022.)8

 - Census: 1818; Murray Twp., Northumberland Co., Upper Canada; 1818 Census: John D. Smith; 2 males over 16; 1 male under 16; 2 females over 16; 1 females under 16

 - Residence: 3 February 1818; Conc 2 Lot 9, Cramahe Twp., Northumberland Co., Upper Canada; Land Records (BS 642) show that John D. Smith sold the West 100 acres of Lot 6, Conc 2, Cramahe Twp. to Isaac C. Proctor.
 ITS Date: Feb 3 1818.
-(Land Registry Records, Abstract Index Books, Brighton Twp., Concession 2, Lot 6, Cobourg Public Library)6
+(Land Registry Records, Abstract Index Books, Brighton Twp., Concession 2, Lot 6, Cobourg Public Library)8

 - Census: 1819; Murray Twp., Northumberland Co., Upper Canada; 1819 Census: John D. Smith; 4 males over 16; 1 female over 16; 1 males under16; 3 females under 16; Total 8